reingart/pyfpdf/docs/Images.md

 pdf.output("pdf-with-image.pdf")
 ```

-Beware that "flattening" images this way will fill transparent areas of your images with color (usually black).
+Beware that "flattening" images into JPEGs this way will fill transparent areas of your images with color (usually black).

 The allowed `image_filter` values are listed in the [image_parsing]( https://github.com/PyFPDF/fpdf2/blob/master/fpdf/image_parsing.py) module and are currently:
 `FlateDecode` (lossless zlib/deflate compression), `DCTDecode` (lossy compression with JPEG) and `JPXDecode` (lossy compression with JPEG2000).